 The back counter at Bob's is where locals (and those in the know) come for some truly great meals to take home, and the list of highlights is a long one.
 Perhaps the best option of them all here is the sublime Italian sub, with their "Delux Imported Italian" being the one to get; this mind-blowingly-good sandwich includes top-line meats (options being mortadella, sopressata, and prosciutto), provolone cheese, diced pickles, hot peppers, tomatoes, and oil and vinegar, all in a warm and soft braided sesame seed roll.
-Other sandwich options are outstanding as well, with their eggplant parm, meatball parm (with house-made meatballs, of course), Italian sausage, roast beef, an old-school potato, egg, and cheese sub, and an equally old-school grilled eggplant, roasted peppers, and provolone sub all being worth ordering.
+Other sandwich options are outstanding as well, with their eggplant parm, meatball sub (with some of the best house-made meatballs in the Boston area), Italian sausage, roast beef (and the marvelous roast beef and cheddar sub may be the way to go), an old-school potato, egg, and cheese sub, and an equally old-school grilled eggplant, roasted peppers, and provolone sub all being worth ordering.
 Bob's also sells pizza, and like its aforementioned neighbors, it is of the Sicilian/bakery variety--large square slices with a thick and slightly spongy crust, a sweet-tasting sauce, a good amount of cheese on top, and toppings that include pepperoni.
 Other highlights here include a very nice version of a steak and cheese (the steak bomb will probably induce you into a nap shortly after eating it), a delicious chicken parmigiana dinner, a marvelous lasagna with ground beef and just the right amount of cheese, steak tips that actually rival some of the best in the Boston area, an Italian cold cut calzone that features the same meats used for the Delux Imported Italian, and classic steak fries.

 Bob's Italian Foods may be a popular spot among folks who live in or near South Medford along with food critics and those in the know, but that doesn't necessarily mean it's not a hidden gem; ask people west or south of Boston (or in Boston proper) about this wonderful spot and there's a good chance they've never heard of it.
 And that is probably just fine with locals, as it more or less remains their little secret after more than 70 years in business.